The Causes and Effects of Microtia

 The Cost of Microtia Treatment

 Microtia treatment is typically covered by insurance.
 Our office staff is happy to work with your provider to help you obtain the maximum amount of coverage.
 At the same time, we are passionate about treating patients of all backgrounds, including those from other countries and those without insurance.
 To better meet your needs, we offer various forms of financing and monetary assistance.
 We accept CareCredit® and can help you apply for an appropriate plan.
 Dr. Reinisch also founded the Small Wonders Foundation.
 This non-profit organization is dedicated to helping the families of children with congenital defects.
 To serve our long-distance patients, we partner with the Ronald McDonald House, providing housing to family members as their children recover from surgery.
 We also have number of area host families.
-All traveling families will receive a complimentary two-night stay at the Four Seasons.
 If you are concerned about the cost of treatment, please talk to our friendly staff who would be happy to answer your questions.

 We Can Answer Your Questions

 When your child has microtia, it is easy to be overwhelmed with the number of surgical options available.
 Dr. Reinisch educates parents regarding the different treatments, as well as the advantages and disadvantages of each.
 He wants you and your child to be comfortable with the treatment that you select and he will guide you as you make important decisions that will affect your little one’s future.